-The ACFED Psychological Approaches for Obesity 3 day course teaches specific skills for working with obese adults by addressing the practical and psychological factors clients may be experiencing.
+Psychological Approaches for Obesity (3 days) - teaches specific skills for working with obese adults by addressing the practical and psychological factors clients may be experiencing.

 Eating Disorder and Obesity Prevention Facilitator Course

-The course is suitable for anyone who would like to be able to facilitate groups of young people (the research was primarily conducted with females aged 13-19 years) and offer interventions which demonstrate a significant reduction in risk for eating disorder and obesity onset.
-The interventions also show decreases in thin-ideal internalisation, body dissatisfaction and psychosocial impairments.
+The course is suitable for anyone who would like to be able to facilitate groups of young people and offer interventions which demonstrate a significant reduction in risk for eating disorder and obesity onset.

-This this course is a ‘Train the Trainer’ type course and would be ideal for school and college staff, youth workers, social workers, private practitioners who work with adolescents and those in community education.
+This course would be ideal for school and college staff, youth workers, social workers, private practitioners who work with adolescents and those in community education.